 To be designated a "School of Arts and Sciences Honors Scholar" at the time of graduation, an SAS Honors Program student must demonstrate proficiency in a global language through the intermediate level.
 All courses used for the SAS Honors Program Global Language Proficiency Requirement must be completed with a letter grade of C or better.
 Some courses may not be offered every semester.
 Students should contact the respective language department to ensure availability to complete the sequence.

-1. Standard: complete the full two-semester intermediate sequence in a global language at Rutgers.
-(The course number for the second semester of the intermediate level varies by department.
+1. Standard: complete the full intermediate sequence in a global language at Rutgers.
+The course number for the second semester of the intermediate level varies by department.
 This option requires between one and four semesters to complete, depending upon the level at which you start.

 2. Reading: complete a two-semester sequence in courses designed specifically for reading knowledge.
 These courses do not require any previous background in the language. *If you have had two or more years of the language in high school, you will not receive credit for this class or be allowed to use it fulfill the Global Language Proficiency Requirement.

-5. Individualized: If a student places above the second semester of the intermediate level on the global language placement test, and/or receives AP credit for a course above that level, the student is required to take one 3- or 4-credit course either in that language at the level of placement, or a course in English related to the area of the world where that language is spoken (e.g., in history, art history, anthropology, culture, etc.).
-A student interested in this option must consult with his/her SAS Honors Program dean.
-A course used to satisfy this option must be approved by the SAS Honors Program.
+4. Individualized: If a student places above the second semester of the intermediate level on the global language placement test, and/or receives AP or dual enrollment credit for a course above that level, the student is permitted to take one 3- or 4-credit course either in that language at the level of placement, or a course in English related to the area of the world where that language is spoken (e.g., in music, history, art history, anthropology, culture, etc.).
+A student interested in this option must consult with their SAS Honors Program dean for approval.

 *Phi Beta Kappa